purplacid/F25-NuclearICTeam7/README.md

 ## Vehicle State Monitoring

-Trucks will be travelling from **All Four provinces to the deposition site in Ignace**, transporting spent fuel to the deep repository.
+Trucks will be travelling from **all four provinces to the deposition site in Ignace**, transporting spent fuel to the deep repository.
 This includes traveling through various environments and weather conditions, each impacting the transport vehicle such as.

 - **Vibrations** on uneven ground increase the risk of containers or fastenings coming loose
 - **Rain** reduces visibility and creates slippery road conditions